-Note: The master key must be exactly 32 characters and include at least one of each of the following four types of characters:
+Note: The master key must contain exactly 32 characters and include at least one of each of the following four types of characters:

 - Uppercase alphabetic characters

 - Lowercase alphabetic characters

 - Numeric characters

-- At least one of these special characters: ,\:/.?&%=+-[]()|
+- Special characters: ,\:/.?&%=+-[]()|

 - 5. Restart the machine.

 Note: Restart the cluster immediately after changing the master key.
 If you do not, future database connections may fail.